 Magnificent waterfalls, wildflower-speckled meadows, bustling wildlife habitats, and breathtaking scenery.
 One of Fairfax County's greatest assets is the over 900 miles of hiking trails that showcase the undeniable natural beauty of our region.
-Whether you’re looking to challenge yourself on a full day of trekking or a relaxing hike with the family, there are a variety of trails to choose from for your next outdoor adventure.
+Whether you’re looking to challenge yourself on a full day of trekking or a relaxing hike with the family, there are a variety of trails to choose from for the best hikes near D.C.
 Here's the inside scoop on where to hit the trails in Northern Virginia this summer.
 Happy hiking!

 Burke Lake Park